tehnerd/gnl2go/README.md

 ####TODOs:
-bugfixes etc (i do know about incorrect ipv6struct to ipv6string conversion) right now we do panic a lot. not sure that we should do it each time we bumped into error. mb in production it would be more usefull to check err, and act according to it. i dont use it (lib for ipvs) in production yet. not sure when i would. prob till that time i'd only fix problem with ipv6 to string and any other minor bugs, which i'd bump into
+bugfixes etc (i do know about incorrect ipv6struct to ipv6string conversion) i dont use it (lib for ipvs) in production yet. not sure when i would. prob till that time i'd only fix problem with ipv6 to string and any other minor bugs, which i'd bump into